samsquire/ideas4/README.md

 # 571. Value calculus, Variable value tracing

+Many programming languages track variables but not values.
+There are algebraic effect tracking systems.

+What if we tracked the effects of statements and name them with a tag and then refer to the tag when we need their side effects.
+And we can also define what should go on when the scope is ended.

 When I write the following in assembly, these commands have side effects on registers.

 ```